Why Women Retire With Less Money Than Men

 Education, Care, and the Financialization of Women’s Trajectories

-The same occurs with debts related to health, childcare, and family support.
+The same pattern can appear with debts related to health, childcare, and family support.
 These expenses do not generate direct financial assets, but they are essential to sustaining economic and social life.
 When financed through credit, they displace resources that could otherwise be directed toward wealth building.

 Credit as an Alternative to the Absence of Protection

-Over time, recurring credit creates a financial entrapment effect.
-Part of future income begins already committed, reducing the room for wealth-building decisions.
+With each borrowing cycle, recurring credit creates a financial entrapment effect.
+Part of future income begins already committed, reducing the room available for wealth-building decisions.

 Interest as a Mechanism of Silent Transfer

 The cost of debt is not limited to principal.
 Interest operates as a continuous mechanism of income transfer, especially in consumer credit products.
-Women, on average, pay higher effective rates and maintain balances for longer, increasing the total cost of borrowing (Consumer Financial Protection Bureau, 2021).
+Consumers who maintain revolving balances for longer periods face higher total borrowing costs (Consumer Financial Protection Bureau, 2019).

 This cost has a direct impact on wealth formation.
-Resources directed toward interest payments are resources that do not become assets, do not generate returns, and do not contribute to financial security in retirement.
-Across decades, this silent transfer helps explain why debt-shaped trajectories display lower net worth even when total lifetime income does not differ substantially.
+Resources directed toward interest payments do not become assets, do not generate returns, and do not contribute to financial security in retirement.
+Across decades, this silent transfer helps explain why debt-shaped trajectories display lower net worth even when total lifetime income does not differ dramatically.

 Debt, in this sense, does not merely substitute for investing.
 It actively reduces the capacity to accumulate.